0glabs/0g-da-client/docs/spec/throughput.md

-# EigenDA Throughput Characteristics
+# ZGDA Throughput Characteristics

-## What is the total throughput of EigenDA?
+## What is the total throughput of ZGDA?

 Let $S_i$ denote the total stake delegated to an operator $i \in O$, and $n = |O|$ denote the total number of operators.
 Let $C_i$ be the throughput/bandwidth capacity by the individual operator $i$.